(This post was updated in July 2018)

-What I love is that, even if you miss an accent or misspell something, you get a gentle reminder instead of a red cross mark (I can assure you being a language teacher did not make me feel any better about red cross marks!
-Yikes!).
-Your efforts are being appreciated.
+Even if you miss an accent or misspell something, you get a gentle reminder instead of a red cross mark (I can assure you, being a language teacher did not make me feel any better about red cross marks.).

 What’s not so great:

 I do want to know what’s ahead or study a different pack; for example, adjectives or food.

 Not being able to do so, makes me feel that the App has all the power.
 Really not great.

 When I first tested my Dutch as a learner, I understood most of the audio but failed to spell the answers accurately.

 Does this make me a complete beginner?
 The App thinks so.

 Now I’m forced to start from 0 on Duolingo, which is, to be honest, boring.

 I get it, it’s one of the things Apps can’t really understand, because ….you know, Apps!

 Duolingo is a great tool to use among others for your vocabulary learning and I’m always happy to see this little green owl peeping on me with encouraging words.